25 Smart Ways to Save Money on Travel

 21. Get a card with no foreign transaction fees.

-Another way to save on attractions is to visit museums on their free days.
-Most museums have at least one day a month where admission is free.
+Another way to save money on travel attractions is to visit museums on their free days.
+Most museums in places like DC and New York have at least one day a month where admission is free.

 23. Get a local SIM card.